-- Students may only redeem an 'N' result and convert it to an 'S' result for learning outcomes and work requirements.
-It is not possible to change a mark for a coursework assessment task. - Redemption may include re-submission of a task or completion of an alternative task. - Arrangements for redemption are to be made between the students, their teacher and the Year Level Coordinator.
+- Students may only redeem an 'N' result and convert it to an 'S' result for coursework.
+It is not possible to change a grade for SAC result. - Re-demption may include re-submission of a task or completion of an alternative task. - Arrangements for redemption are to be made between the students, their teacher and the Year Level Coordinator.